Cryptotion/BlockVote/README.md

-# BlockVote
 This is a online voting system using Blockchain technology.
+We use here react, nodejs, soidity, metamask wallet and test ethernium.